cgilles/digikam-vcpkg-windows/README.md

         DOWNLOAD_DIR=C:/d/
         BUILD_DIR=C:/b/

-        See the config.cmd for details.
+        See the config.cmd for details. dDirectories will be created automatically.

     2) ./02-windows-install-qt6.bat